abm021099/OBS-Kill-counter/README.md

 # OBS-Kill-counter

+*WARNING* It is *highly* unlikely you will get banned for using this, but i'm giving this warning because i'm not 110% sure!

 1. Download Autohotkey from www.autohotkey.com - and install it
 2. Download this repo as a zip and extract where you want (I recommend the desktop)
 3. Right click on AHK_Script and hit edit, then change "filePath" to match your file path.